Todd Gilliland: NASCAR (2017–present)

+NASCAR Craftsman Truck Series (2017–2021)

+2017

 In December 2016, Gilliland signed with Kyle Busch Motorsports to run four Camping World Truck Series races in the No. 51 Toyota Tundra in 2017.
 In May 2017, KBM announced plans for Gilliland to make his Truck Series debut at Dover International Speedway in the No. 46 truck, followed by stints in the No. 51 at Gateway Motorsports Park, Canadian Tire Motorsports Park and New Hampshire Motor Speedway before returning to the No. 46 at Martinsville Speedway.
-On November 4, Gilliland won the Pro Series West championship for the second consecutive season.
 For his final Truck race of the year, he would drive the No. 51 at Phoenix International Raceway.